 Benefits Description You Pay Covered medications and supplies (cont.)
 High Option Standard Option Tobacco cessation medications: Over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a participating Express Scripts network retail pharmacy, a non-Network retail pharmacy, or the Express Scripts Mail Service.
 PPO: Nothing (no deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) Note: To receive benefits for over-the-counter tobacco cessation medications and products, you must have a physician's prescription.
 Note: You and your doctor have the option to request a brand name drug even if a generic equivalent is available.
 However, you will be responsible for the difference in cost between the brand name drug and the generic even when the physician indicates "dispense as written" (DAW).
 Note: The quantity of drugs reimbursed will be subject to recommended courses of treatment.
-Not covered: All Charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Over-the-counter nutritional supplements and medical foods Topical fluoride • The difference in cost between the brand name drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs Nonprescription medications (over-the-counter medications) not shown as covered Compound drugs that are not FDA approved manufactured products
+Not covered: All Charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Over-the-counter nutritional supplements and medical foods • Topical fluoride • The difference in cost between the brand name drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs • Nonprescription medications (over-the-counter medications) not shown as covered • Compound drugs that are not FDA approved manufactured products

-Benefits Description You Pay Preventive care medications High Option Standard Option Medications and supplies to promote better health as Retail: Nothing Retail: Nothing recommended by the Patient Protection and Affordable Care Act (ACA) or the U.S. Preventive Services Task Force (USPSTF) with a rating of "A" or "B." Network Mail Order: Nothing Network Mail Order: Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, when prescribed by a health care professional and filled at a network pharmacy.
-Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Folic acid supplements for women of childbearing age 400 & 800 mcg Low-dose aspirin as preventive medication after 12 weeks of gestation in women who are who are at high risk for preeclampsia • Low-dose aspirin for adults age 50 to 59 Note: Benefits are not available for non-aspirin pain relievers such as acetaminophen, ibuprofen or naproxen sodium based products.
-Pre-natal vitamins for pregnant women Generic tamoxifen and generic raloxifene when they are prescribed for primary prevention in women who are at increased risk for breast cancer For a list of current recommendations visit www. uspreventiveservicestaskforce.org/BrowseRec/Index/browse-recommendations .
-Note: Benefits for the medicines listed above are subject to the dispensing limitations described on page 70 and are limited to recommended prescribed limits.
+Benefits Description You Pay Preventive care medications High Option Standard Option Medications and supplies to promote better health as Retail: Nothing Retail: Nothing recommended by the Patient Protection and Affordable Care Act (ACA) or the U.S. Preventive Services Task Force (USPSTF) with a rating of "A" or "B." Network Mail Order: Nothing Network Mail Order: Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, when prescribed by a healthcare professional and filled at a network pharmacy. • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Folic acid supplements for women of childbearing age 400 &amp; 800 mcg Low-dose aspirin as preventive medication after 12 weeks of gestation in women who are who are at high risk for preeclampsia • Low-dose aspirin for adults age 50 to 59 Note: Benefits are not available for non-aspirin pain relievers such as acetaminophen, ibuprofen or naproxen sodium based products.
+Pre-natal vitamins for pregnant women • Generic tamoxifen and generic raloxifene when they are prescribed for primary prevention in women who are at increased risk for breast cancer • Generic cholesterol-lowering statin drugs for adults age 40 to 75 • Antiretroviral pre-exposure prophylaxis (PrEP) therapy for persons who are at high risk of HIV acquisition For a list of current recommendations visit www. uspreventiveservicestaskforce.org/BrowseRec/Index/ browse-recommendations .
+Note: Benefits for the medicines listed above are subject to the dispensing limitations described on page 69 and are limited to recommended prescribed limits.
 To receive benefits, you must have a written prescription from your physician.